Predoctoral Psychology Residency

 Waterloo Region Psychology Consortium (WRPC)

-The training program develops clinicians to be capable of sound, independent professional functioning in the provision of psychological assessment, intervention and consultation.
+The WRPC training program develops clinicians to be capable of sound, independent professional functioning in the provision of psychological assessment, intervention and consultation as well as supervision and research/evaluation.
 It builds on the base of knowledge and experience that residents have already begun to establish in graduate school and in previous placements.

-We make every effort to individualize residents’ training opportunities to suit their particular interests and needs and provide the degree of supervision necessary to facilitate gradually increasing independence while managing complex cases effectively.
+We make every effort to individualize residents’ training opportunities to suit their particular interests and needs and provide the degree of supervision necessary to facilitate gradually increasing independence while managing complex work effectively.

-Psychological services at the consortium partners are regulated by the College of Psychologists of Ontario and are offered in accordance with the relevant legislative acts and professional standards, guidelines, and codes of ethics.
-As of April 2017, WRPC is accredited by the Canadian Psychological Association as an Internship in Professional Psychology for a term of five years.
-CPA guidelines may be accessed here.
+Psychological services at the consortium partner organizations are regulated by the College of Psychologists of Ontario and are offered in accordance with the relevant legislative acts and professional standards, guidelines, and codes of ethics.

-For information on eligibility and application requirements, please see pages 17-18 of the Residency Guide.
-More detailed information about our policies and procedures is available in our Policy and Procedures Manual.
+For information on eligibility and application requirements, please see our Residency Guide (which provides much more detailed program information, including information related to the COVID-19 pandemic).
+Further specifics about our policies and procedures are available in our Policy And Procedures Manual.